Kalundu, Uvira: Economy

-A key asset in Kalundu's economic infrastructure is the Port of Kalundu, historically the DRC's second-largest international port.
+The Port of Kalundu is historically the DRC's second-largest international port.
 Strategically located on Lake Tanganyika, it facilitates trade between the DRC and East African countries such as Burundi, Tanzania, and Zambia.
-Once receiving an average of ten boats per week in its peak, port activity declined over the years.
-However, in March 2024, a major rehabilitation project funded by the Kingdom of the Netherlands and implemented through a partnership between the Congolese government and TradeMark Africa (TMA) was completed.
-With an investment of $3.3 million, the upgrade included dredging the port to allow larger vessels, increasing cargo capacity from 800 to 4,000 tonnes, and constructing new administrative offices, warehouses, sanitation facilities, and a dispensary.
-Security and logistical enhancements, such as perimeter fencing, a water tower, and lighting systems, significantly improved efficiency, cutting unloading times by 50%.
+It once received an average of ten boats per week at its peak, but the port activity declined over the years.
+In March 2024, a $3.3 million rehabilitation project funded by the Kingdom of the Netherlands and implemented through a partnership between the Congolese government and TradeMark Africa (TMA) was completed, including dredging the port to allow larger vessels, increasing cargo capacity from 800 to 4,000 tonnes, and constructing new administrative offices, warehouses, sanitation facilities, and a dispensary.

 The financial sector, particularly microfinance, has expanded considerably since the 1990s.
 This growth emerged in response to widespread poverty and limited access to traditional banking.
 Microfinance institutions (MFIs), mutual solidarity funds, and decentralized financial systems (systèmes financiers décentralisés; SFDs) have become important tools for economic empowerment.
 These institutions, influenced by models like the Grameen Bank, target underserved populations, especially farmers and informal entrepreneurs, with credit, savings, and other financial services.
-Among them is COOPEC–Kalundu, a cooperative based in the Songo neighborhood along Alpha Avenue (Main Road No. 5), which provides microcredit and encourages savings to stimulate local development.
+Among them is COOPEC–Kalundu, a cooperative based in Songo along Alpha Avenue (Main Road No. 5), which provides microcredit and encourages savings to stimulate local development.
 All MFIs and financial cooperatives in the area operate under the supervision of the Central Bank of the Congo.

 Demographics

 As of 2021, the commune had an estimated population of 110,561 residents.
-It is characterized by a multi-ethnic composition, with several communities residing within its boundaries.
-The dominant ethnic group is the Fuliru, followed by the Vira, Bembe, and Bashi.
+It is characterized by a multi-ethnic composition, with the dominant ethnic group being the Fuliru, followed by the Vira, Bembe, and Bashi.